lornajane/nexmo-developer/README.md

 This repository is the code and content for <https://developer.nexmo.com> including the Nexmo documentation, API reference, SDKs, Tools & Community content.

-I have added a test change
+I have added a test change.
+It is excellent.

 ## Contributions